 - Patient changed insurance mid-treatment

-- Patient developed a newly diagnosed (untreated condition)
+- The patient developed a newly diagnosed (untreated condition)

-- Patient returns to therapy after discharge with complaints similar to previous treatment
+- The patient returns to therapy after discharge with complaints similar to previous treatment

 Should I do an Initial Exam or Re-Examination?

 An Initial Exam is needed if you start a new case.
 A re-examination is needed if there has been a significant change to the patient’s condition.

 - If a patient is being treated for shoulder pain and falls and is re-injured, you would perform a re-examination to determine the new status of the shoulder.